CadenaWizard/cryptlib/README.md

 # cryptlib -- DLC helper library

-The project builds on DLC (Dicreet Log Contracts) with adaptor signatures, and relevant operations are needed in several places: in the signer app, in the Oracle, etc.

-The DLC operations are extracted into a separate helper library.
+This library provides methods for working with Dicreet Log Contracts -- DLC's -- with adaptor signatures, on the Bitcoin chain.

+This library is part of the Cadena Bitcoin platform, and used in places where DLC signatures are required (the Oracle server, the client application).

-The [secp256k1_zkp](https://docs.rs/secp256k1-zkp/latest/secp256k1_zkp/) library is used for the cryptographic primitives;
-this is the most complete and secure adaptor signatures implementation available .
+The [secp256k1_zkp](https://docs.rs/secp256k1-zkp/latest/secp256k1_zkp/) library is used for the cryptographic primitives -- this is the most complete and secure adaptor signatures implementation available.

-As it's written in Rust (a programming environment popular for crypto implemetations, due to its correctness and performance aspects), we also wrote the helper in Rust, with bindings for other languages.
+The library is written in Rust (a programming environment popular for crypto implemetations, due to its correctness and performance aspects), but interfacing from Python or a C interface is also possible.

+## Functionality

+- Load and store seed phrase
+- Generate child account keys, addresses
+- Sign a hash using a child key
+- Generate nonce values
+- Perform Schnorr signature of a message using a given nonce, using a child key
+- Create CET adaptor signature points (batch)
+- Create final CET signature

 ## Roadmap